kreid191814/kreid191814/README.md

 ## Hi there, I'm Kayla�
-I'm a experienced Program Manager and Data Analyst passionate about Health IT�
+I'm a experienced Program Manager and Senior Data Analyst passionate about Health IT�

 I have over 15 years in healthcare.
 I have previously worked on a project with the Center for Medicaid & Medicare services utilizing AWS Cloud Infrastructure
-Im currently working on a major EHR Implementation project with Oracle Health
+Im currently working on a major EHR Implementation project with Oracle Health and Indian Health Services

 <!--